 Is there an on-campus requirement?

-Upon graduation, students are also invited to travel to campus for commencement.
+Upon completion of the program, students are also invited to travel to campus for the May University commencement.

 What is the student-to-faculty ratio?

 Classes are kept small with only 12–15 students.

 While Yale PA Online does not have specializations, students take three elective clinical rotations in order to gain expertise in a specific area of medicine.

 Will my diploma indicate that I earned my degree online?

 No. As with the on-campus program, Yale PA Online diplomas are issued from Yale University and do not indicate that the degree was earned online.

 Will this degree allow me to pursue licensure in any state?

 Licensure requirements differ from state to state.
 We encourage applicants to research the requirements specific to their home state.